Full circle awards

 Celebrating children or young people leading the way in sustainability and circular thinking — in school, at home, or in their community.

-the Full Circle Awards
+The Full Circle Awards

 • The ‘Young Circular Star’ award is open to children and young people aged 10-17, with their parents or guardian’s consent